 We need to prepare children for a job market where existing knowledge and skills have limited value unless they can be applied in new ways to produce solve today's complex problems and to improve the quality of life for all.
+To do well in life learners need to be confident that they can learn and apply new ideas.
 In doing this activity students will have an opportunity to:

-- engage in independent learning; - reason logically, apply knowledge and skills explain and record a rigorous proof.
+• engage in independent learning;

+• reason logically, apply knowledge and skills, explain and record a rigorous proof.

-Suggestions for teaching
+Suggestions for homelearning